- Definitions of design

 At the end of this elective, students should be able to:

-- Identify the contribution that design and design management can make to realising strategy, creating competitive advantage and dealing with contemporary problems;
+- Identify the contribution that design can make to realising strategy, creating competitive advantage and responding to contemporary problems;

-- Apply design approaches and design management frameworks to organizational domains such as strategy, operations, product development and innovation management and to social questions;
+- Describe design approaches and frameworks relevant to organizational activities such as strategy, operations, product development and innovation management and to social and policy questions;